 Culinary books cultivate us in various ways, and it doesn’t hurt to learn new cocktails behind the bar.
-We recommend two books for your book shelf.
+We recommend two cocktail books for your book shelf.

-Expert or not, these books will complement your library in the kitchen or in the bar.
+Expert or not, these books will complete your library in the kitchen or in the bar.
 Answering that question, “which cocktail should I make now?“, will be answered by both books that propose different approaches to cocktail preparation.
 One, to break with the ordinary, and another for the more prudent but with a touch to get out of that comfort zone a little.

 “Gather Around Cocktails” by Aaron Goldfarb